-The SureFlow monitor is a very versatile device which can be configured to meet your specific application.
-This section describes all of the menu items available to program and change (except diagnostics menu).
+The PresSura controller is a very versatile device which can be configured to meet your specific application.
+This section lists all of the menu items available to program and change (except diagnostics menu).
 Changing any item is accomplished by using the keypad, or if communications are installed through the RS-485 Communications port.
 If you are unfamiliar with the keystroke procedure please see Software Programming for a detailed explanation.
 This section provides the following information:

-- Complete list of menu and all menu items. - Gives the menu or programming name. - Defines each menu item's function; what it does, how it does it, etc. - Gives the range of values that can be programmed. - Gives default item value (how it shipped from factory).
+- Complete list of menu and all menu items - Gives the menu or programming name - Defines each menu item's function; what it does, how it does it, etc. - Gives the range of values that can be programmed - Gives default item value (how it shipped from factory)

 The menus covered in this section are divided into groups of related items to ease programming.
-As an example all calibration items are in one menu, alarm information in another, etc. The manual follows the menus as programmed in the controller.
+As an example all calibration items are in one menu, alarm information in another, etc. The manual follows the menus as programmed in the monitor.
 The menu items are always grouped by menu and then listed in menu item order, not alphabetical order.
-Figure 5 shows a chart of all the Model 8635-M monitor menu items.
+Figure 5 shows a chart of all Model 8630-SM standard monitor menu items.
+Figure 6 shows the additional menu items (in bold) available on the Model 8630-PM premium monitor.